IntelliTect/Coalesce/docs/modeling/model-components/attributes.md

 ### [NotMapped]

 Model properties that aren't mapped to the database should be marked with `[NotMapped]` so that Coalesce doesn't try to load them from the database when [searching](/modeling/model-components/attributes/search.md) or carrying out the [Default Loading Behavior](/modeling/model-components/data-sources.md#default-loading-behavior).

+### [DefaultValue]

+Properties with `[DefaultValue]` will recieve an initial value when a new model is created.
+Note: this is different from an initializer, the member will not be initialized with this value, see [remarks](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.defaultvalueattribute?view=net-7.0#remarks).